moorf/hotia/README.md

 <p align="center">
   <img width="500" alt="hotia! logo" src="assets/hotia.png">
 </p>
-Hotia - unofficial project based on osu! sourcecode, with performance in mind.
+Hotia - independent fork of osu! with performance in mind.
+Hotia is not in any way affiliated or endorsed by osu! or its maintainers.

 Get 2x performance (at least in taiko) now!

 Small changes done with the main goal - *making it run good on mobile*.